VirtCode/serene-aur/docs/usage/cli.md

 ## Shell Completions
 As seen in the [Building Manually](#building-manually) section, the cli includes shell completions.
 These will be installed automatically for most shells (unless you're [building directly](#building-directly)).
 Make sure to enable them in your preferred shell.

-Some shells (currently only Bash) also feature dynamic completions.
+Some shells (currently only Bash anz Zsh) also feature dynamic completions.
 This means you can complete package names for commands like `serene info` or `serene build`.
 The names that can be completed are sourced from a cache file, which is updated every time `serene list` is invoked.
 This avoids unintended network usage when just completing your command, but might not be totally accurate.

 So if your package completions are not up-to-date, make sure your shell supports them and run `serene list` to update the completions in the background.
 Contributions for support for other shells are welcomed.